0561157422 0585750167

 Explaining Semi-Displacement Hulls

 A semi-displacement hull serves as a remarkable hybrid between displacement hulls and planing hulls, making it an ideal choice for medium-speed range vessels.
 It is also referred to as a semi-planing hull.
-In brief:

 The semi-displacement hull represents a balance between the two.
 It ensures seaworthiness and reliability even in rough waters while delivering greater speed than displacement hulls.
 Semi-displacement hulls are an excellent choice for boats that require stability and reliability without compromising on speed.